 Here is the plain white leather barstool before

-The stencil I used is from Cuttingedgestencils.com.
+The stencil I used is the "Marrakech" from Cuttingedgestencils.com.
 The paint is from turtlefeathers.net and is called angelus paint.
 It is made especially for painting leather (it has a bit of give to it and won't crack).
 The colors I choose were "light grey" and "mustard", and finally I finished off the chairs with a coat of their Acrylic Finisher (in Satin).
 Before stenciling the chairs I lightly sanded them with a fine sandpaper to give the paint something to grip to.
 Since the chairs came unassembled I decided to leave them that way to make it a little easier to stencil.
 The chairs worked well for stenciling since they have a very basic shape (not a whole lot of curves or crevices to try to stencil).
 I was amazed at how easy the process was - total time was only about 4 hours.
 Once they were done and had dried for a full day I assembled them.

 Because I used two different colors I taped off the areas of the large stencil that would be the mustard color.
 After I stenciled all the chairs in grey, I went back with a small single stencil (it comes free with the large stencil) and painted in the small "mustard" areas.
 To hold the stencil in place on the chair I simply put two big pieces of rolled up tape on the center of the back of the stencil then stuck it to the chair.